West Virginia Telehealth Alliance

 Metro Fiber Build Project

-Once constructed, this metro fiber project will provide a metropolitan fiber connection environment (1 gig) to facilitate eligible health care services at and among these institutions:
+Now completed, this metro fiber project is providing a metropolitan fiber connection environment (1 gig) to facilitate eligible health care services at and among these institutions:

 - Marshall University (for its health education programs, courses)